 Note: This story is relatively spoiler-free, except for some stuff from X-Men: The Last Stand but that movie doesn't count anyway.

-Last week my wife and I saw X-Men: Days of Future Past.
-I thought it was great, but something has been bugging me ever since leaving the theater.
+I thought X-Men: Days of Future Past was great, but something has been bugging me ever since leaving the theater.
 It's not how Patrick Stewart's Professor X is still alive when his body was disintegrated in X3.
 (He transported his consciousness into the body of his brain-dead twin, of course).
 It's not how Ellen Page's Kitty Pryde gained the ability to send characters back in time.
 (Secondary mutation, duh.)
 Those other half-dozen major plotholes?
 Reddit's got you covered.

 The thing bugging me was arguably more nerdy: how the heck is Quicksilver listening to a Walkman in 1973?!?